-Each one is packed full of helpful thoughts, quote, stories, suggestions, and reasons for ordering your private world.
+Each one is packed full of helpful thoughts, quotes, stories, suggestions, and reasons for ordering your private world.

 Today Christians talk about the importance of “quiet time,” a daily devotional often reduced to a system or method that is swift and streamlined.
 We boil it down to seven minutes or thirty minutes, depending on how much time we have available.
 We use Bible study guides, devotional guides, devotional booklets, and carefully organized prayer lists, all of which are nice—better, I suppose, than nothing—but not nearly as effective as what the mystics had in mind.

-Ordering Your Private World, along with two others that I’ll share with you later, impacted my life in a profound way about 20 years ago and have done so again and again through the years since.
-It has been updated and a study guide has been added, but the principles are timeless and life changing.
+Ordering Your Private World, along with two other books that I’ll share with you later, impacted my life in a profound way about 20 years ago and have done so again and again through the years since.
+It has been updated and a study guide has been added, but the principles are timeless and life-changing.

 Quotations taken from:

 MacDonald, Gordon (2003-01-07).
 Ordering Your Private World Thomas Nelson.
 Kindle Edition.

 Coming up in the daily through the Bible posts, we’ll talk about how to rate yourself on biblical love, offering God your best, the importance of defending your faith, and pose the question, “Could you be raising little hypocrites?”

 Be sure to sign up here so you won’t miss any of these upcoming daily posts.
 Congratulations to Bonnie.
 She’s the winner of our January drawing for signing up.

 This post may contain affiliate links, but I only recommend books and resources that I believe are theologically sound and beneficial to the reader.
 Thank you for supporting this blog and ministry by supporting my links!
 There is no additional cost to you when you do.